centricconsulting/Fabric-in-a-day/manufacturing-workshop.md

 - Multiple update policies can be defined on a single table, allowing for different transformations and saving data to multiple tables simultaneously. **Target** tables can have a different schema, retention policy, and other policies than the **Source** table.

 - In this solution, the data in derived silver layer tables (targets) of our medallion architecture is inserted upon ingestion into bronze tables (sources).
 Using Kusto's update policy feature, this appends transformed rows in real-time into the target table, as data is landing in a source table.
-This can also be set to run in as a transaction, meaning if the data from bronze fails to be transformed to silver, it will not be loaded to bronze either.
+This can also be set to run as a transaction, meaning if the data from bronze fails to be transformed to silver, it will not be loaded to bronze either.
 By default, this is set to off allowing maximum throughput.

 - Feature [documentation](https://learn.microsoft.com/azure/data-explorer/kusto/management/update-policy).